Ask a Server SSD Expert

 The high-performance DC500M Server SSD is the best storage choice for a pro videographer.

-Memory and storage have evolved over the years.
-Get an insight from our industry expert.
+Memory and storage have evolved over the years, get an insight from our industry expert.

 Our partnership with Microchip’s RAID controllers helps deliver high performance for server storage.

-The pandemic has increased internet traffic which has placed importance on the role of data centers.
+The pandemic has increased internet traffic, which has placed importance on the role of data centers.

-Cameron Crandall of Kingston helps you self-evaluate the need to move to your server storage solution to NVMe.
+Cameron Crandall of Kingston helps you decide if you should move to your server storage to NVMe SSDs.

 NVMe over Fabric helps CPUs to run more efficiently with lower latency and higher throughput.